13th NFL Honors

 The 13th NFL Honors was an awards presentation by the National Football League that honored its players from the 2023 NFL season.
 It was held on February 8, 2024, at the Resorts World Theatre in Las Vegas, Nevada.
-CBS aired this year's ceremony (with Paramount+ streaming the ceremony) along with NFL Network.
+CBS aired this year's ceremony (with Paramount+ streaming the ceremony) along with NFL Network (and streaming on NFL+).
 Keegan-Michael Key hosted, making him his third time to host the presentation (he previously hosted in 2017 and 2022).